dimanche 27 décembre 2020

 Christ is the Life.
 He became life for us because, moved by boundless love for sinners, he voluntarily suffered eternal spiritual death on our behalf."

 (The Essence of Christianity by Herman Dooyeweerd, 1942.
-Translated by Harry Van Dyke.)
+Translated by Magnus Verbrugge.)

 (Herman Dooyeweerd: